Best USMLE Prep Courses (2026): The UFAPS Method

 USMLE Guide

-The USMLE Step 1 is now Pass/Fail.
+The USMLE Step 1 has been Pass/Fail since January 2022.
 But don’t let that fool you.

 • You cannot do well on Step 2 if you don’t build a foundation during Step 1.